GUIDE TO REASONABLE ACCOMMODATIONS

 make arrangements to provide the student with any Powerpoint presentation

 materials that are shown in class before the class begins.
+Advanced planning is critical for students who need alternate text formats.

 Back to the Top